8 Budget-Friendly Bathroom Decorating Ideas You Can Accomplish in a Weekend

 There is a lot of hardware in a bathroom, including cabinet knobs, towel bars, sink faucets, and toilet flush handles.
 Devote a portion of your budget to upgrading these items.
-New hardware can add showroom-quality shine and sparkle to the bath.
-You can banish dated decor simply by switching yellow brass out for oil-rubbed bronze.
+New hardware can add showroom-quality sparkle to the bath.
+You can banish dated decor simply by switching yellow polished brass out for oil-rubbed bronze, traditional brushed nickel, or matte brass.
 And you can upgrade the look, feel, and function of the fixtures when you change out builder basics for pieces with more heft, style, and personality.
 The same way jewelry dresses up an outfit, these items elevate an ordinary space into something special.

-To curb expenses in a bathroom redo, avoid the rainbow and stick to the clouds.
+To curb expenses in a bathroom redo, opt for neutral fixtures and finishes.
 Basic white fixtures, such as toilets, tubs, and sinks, are plentiful at the low end of the price spectrum and are easy to live with.
 You can save a bundle by also choosing white tile for the floor, tub surround, or backsplash.
-This doesn't mean the room has to be dull, however.
+This doesn't mean the room has to be boring, however.
 If you stick to plain white field tile, you might be able to splurge on a glass mosaic border, for example.
-To enliven the one-color backdrop, choose affordable accents, such as bright towels, colorful window shades, bold artwork, and fresh wall paint.
+To bring life to the neutral backdrop, choose affordable accents, such as bright towels, colorful window shades, bold artwork, and fresh wall paint.

-An underappreciated way to get a rich look in your bathroom is to change the lighting—both the fixtures themselves and the placement.
-And these switches don't have to be expensive.
-Hanging a small chandelier with crystal drops over the vanity can be dressy and sophisticated.
-Replacing harsh bulb strips around the mirror with sleek sconces is an immediate update.
+An underappreciated way to get a luxe look in your bathroom is to change the lighting—both the fixtures themselves and the placement.
+And these swaps don't have to be expensive.
+Hang a small chandelier with crystal drops over the vanity for a sophisticated focal point.
+Or replace harsh bulb strips around a mirror with sleek sconces for an immediate update.
 And inserting can lights in the ceiling that you can dim with a controllable switch creates a feeling of tranquility for those long soaks in the tub.